 Be sure that you don’t forget to consider those fees when preparing your taxes.
 Those tender offer fees did not show up in my buy or sell confirmation sheets and they may not show up on yours either.
 The 1099 tax forms from my broker also didn’t include these fees, but my broker’s tax reporting is rather skimpy.
 Those fees do show up in my transaction history and monthly statements.

 I believe the proper way to handle these transaction specific fees when filing U.S. income taxes is to adjust the cost basis of the stocks.
-I’m not a tax expert, so please check with a tax professional.
+I’m not a tax expert, so please check with a tax professional or an online tax calculator.
 You can also consult IRS Publication 550.
 The publication does not make specific reference to voluntary reorganization fees, but it does generally discuss how to handle transaction based fees.

 I hope you didn’t forget to adjust your tax returns for tender offer fees.
 If you did forget and already filed your taxes, you could always consider filing an amended return.